rahmaelsiesy/AD_cell_cell_interactome/code/processing/2022-04-15_polyT_dapi_hyb_DLPFC/README.md

 This experiment used the Cai lab protocol for polyT hybridization to perform polyT and dapi hybridization on DLPFC post-mortem slices.
 The purpose of this experiment is to ensure that this protocol works. <fill in>

 ## Materials
-- humid chambeer = an empty pipette tip box, with a damp tissue in the bottom section & a lid
+- humid chamber = an empty pipette tip box, with a damp tissue in the bottom section & a lid
 - poly-lysine derivatived slides (see protocol)
 - EtoH
 - 1X PBS